dcheng857/residents-system-challenge/README.md

 # A Simple Residents System

-This project was to demonstrate a simple residents system than able to allow resident to enroll the programs.
+This project was to demonstrate a simple residents system that able to allow resident to enroll the programs.

 ---